Tagging Framework for Marketing Content

 Without an advanced way of categorizing files, a Marketer’s job is more difficult than it needs to be.

 Utilizing folders doesn’t help make this job that much easier.
 Even the best laid organizational systems are limited to the sparse information that folders communicate.

 Content tagging allows for a more focused way of organizing your files and a more sophisticated classification framework.

 Tags work for different contexts

-Tags make files discoverable under a variety of circumstances.
+Tags make files discoverable under a variety of circumstances not to mention tags make a content audit easier.
 They can be relevant to a specific campaign, provide visibility to a select group of people, and be specific for a given period of time, like a financial quarter.

 Tags are a network of interconnected assets, with files that can be searched through a number of different criteria.
 Ambiguity is eliminated and replaced by specificity.
 Team members are able to find the files they want when they need them.

 Getting started with tag management

 Before you take on creating a tagging framework for marketing content, there are a few things to consider.

 Do you want to classify all of the files, subsets of files, or just apply your system to manage all of the new files from here on out?
 Define the criteria that will determine what files will become a part of the new taxonomy.
 Forward think if you had to conduct an exhaustive content audit what would be the easiest way to search for files?